You can complain about:

 - how journalists have behaved towards you and your family

 Complain about something published in a newspaper or magazine

-Complain directly to the editor first.
+Complain directly to the publication first.

 Complain about something you saw on TV or heard on the radio

 Contact Ofcom to complain about something you saw on TV or heard on the radio.

 Ofcom do not deal with complaints about the BBC.
 If your complaint is about something you saw or heard on BBC TV or radio you should contact the BBC directly.